mlevison/APR-Markdown-Export/glossary/resource-utilization-trap/index.md

 title: "Resource Utilization Trap"
 date: "2021-07-29"
 relatedTerms: ['metrics-and-measurement', 'slack']
+excerpt: 'In many organizations, the people who do the work are treated like economic resources'
 ---

 In many organizations, the people who do the work are treated like economic resources (think: iron ore) and it’s felt that they have a price, and so must be utilized to maximize their value.
 Except these resources are actually human _beings_.
 Labelling it “human _resources_” is far more ironic than helpful.